X-R-G-B/R-Bus/docs/network/rfc/RFC.md

 2.2.2.1.2.5.
 Is Other Player

-    This field correspond to the fact that the client is an other player or not
+    This field correspond to the fact that the client is an other player or not.
+    It is used to know if it concern the client player himself or an other player.

     This field must be of size 1 byte.
     This field is unsigned (so starting from 0 to 2^8)